The Rhythm of English

 Weak Syllables and Rhythm

-All of this means that the unstressed syllables in English often sound very weak and can sometimes be barely heard at all.
+All of this means that the unstressed syllables in English often sound very weak and can sometimes barely be heard at all.

 Equally, the syllables can become shorter if there is less time between stresses.
 This syllable expansion and constriction happens so that the overall rhythm of the sentence remains constant.
+This constant rhythm in English is essential to the sound and feel of the language.

 The unstressed syllables are always spoken more quickly than the stressed syllables, which also helps the listener to focus on the most important (stressed) words.